Cross Connection Control Program

 Disconnection of Non-compliant Landscape Irrigation Meters Begins August 7, 2017

 On Aug.
-7, the Public Utilities Department will begin disconnecting the irrigation meters of residential and commercial customers whose irrigation backflow assemblies have been non-compliant for more than 360 days.
-Non-compliant irrigation customers have been notified via email or by mail in 2016 and 2017, with many customers also receiving a phone call from our contractor.
+7, 2017, the Public Utilities Department began disconnecting the irrigation meters of residential and commercial customers whose irrigation backflow assemblies have been non-compliant for more than 360 days.
+Non-compliant irrigation customers were notified via email or by mail in 2016 and 2017, with many customers also receiving a phone call from our contractor.
 In June 2017, a final notice was hand delivered to non-compliant irrigation customers.

-The disconnection process will be completed in phases throughout the months of August and September and coordinated so as not to impact normal meter reading schedules.
-Non-compliant customers will be given detailed information (see attachments) on how to bring their service into compliance once the disconnection process has started.
+The disconnection process was completed in phases during August and September of 2017 and coordinated to prevent impacting normal meter reading schedules.
+Non-compliant customers were given detailed information (see attachments) on how to bring their service into compliance once the disconnection process has started.
 Our Cross Connection and Customer Care and Billing Customer Service Representatives are prepared to answer calls and assist customers with questions.
-If you receive a call from a citizen concerning this matter, you may direct them to the Cross Connection Staff at 919-996-2747 or email@example.com.
+If you receive a call from a citizen concerning this matter, you may direct them to the Cross Connection Staff at 919-996-2747 or firstname.lastname@example.org.

 Licensed Inspection Service Providers Required to Register with the City

 The City of Raleigh's Office of the Fire Marshal and the Public Utilities Department Cross Connection Program have instituted a new process for service providers who inspect and test fire protection and containment backflow assemblies.
 Effective Nov.
 1, 2015 all compliant & non-compliant fire protection systems and containment backflow assembly test reports are required to be sent to The City of Raleigh electronically by your respective organization via The Compliance Engine's online system at www.thecomplianceengine.com.